A Note To Visitors, Phillip Colla Photography

 Printed Reports:

-Students may use the images appearing on my site (OceanLight.com), in printed reports only for use in an elementary school, middle school or high school setting, provided:
+Students may use the images appearing on my site (OceanLight.com), in printed reports only for use in an elementary school, middle school or high school setting, provided that all three of the following conditions are met:

 • The image is not altered in any way.
 This means that the watermark credit embedded in the image (if there is one) remains intact.
 I hope you understand, the watermark embedded in the image really needs to be there.
 The reality of the internet is that if I don’t put my name in the image, people will use it without even mentioning me or the fact that I worked hard to produce the image.